Last Online: Yesterday 02:00 PM

 By the Aegean Sea, read within Greece's borders, maybe they are not as broke as it seems.
 I wonder who has the geological data on these "discoveries".
 Is this what the Russian/Iranian ships have been sent to Syria for.
 Maybe they will assist in "protecting" Lebanon's ans Syria's offshore assets?

-A tray full of money is not worth a mind full of knowledge.
+A tray full of GOLD is not worth a moment in time.